santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 2/Planning.md

 video ideas
 - playing a role. instead of presenting a pitch of a problem / solution, show a problem / solution in real time.
-- start the 'pitch' and introduce a character - Bob - a postgrad student
+- start the 'pitch' and introduce myself as a character - Bob - a software engineering intern who's been tasked to learn a new javascript framework and present my findings to the team.
+Present the video as a 'vlog' for my youtube channel.
+- Start on the sveltekit docs, show myself frantically researching / reading / summarising and ultimately struggling.
+Key emphasis here on editing to show just how overhwlemi